talkable/talkable-docs/source/ecommerce/platform/3dcart.rst

    .. include:: /samples/ecommerce/platform/3dcart.rst

-5. You will need to replace "YOUR-CUREBIT-SITE-ID" with the site ID assigned to you on your Curebit dashboard after you log in and create a site.
+5. You will need to replace "YOUR-TALKABLE-SITE-ID" with the site ID assigned to you on your Talkable dashboard after you log in and create a site.
 6. Click **Save Changes** and confirm the settings have been saved.

 |br|